Thuja plicata

 Thuja plicata is a large evergreen coniferous tree in the family Cupressaceae, native to the Pacific Northwest of North America.
-Its common name is western redcedar in the U.S. or western red cedar in the UK, and it is also called pacific red cedar, giant arborvitae, western arborvitae, just cedar, giant cedar, or shinglewood.
+Its common name is western redcedar.
+It is also less commonly called western red cedar, pacific red cedar, giant arborvitae, western arborvitae, just cedar, giant cedar, or shinglewood.
 It is not a true cedar of the genus Cedrus.
 T. plicata is the largest species in the genus Thuja, growing up to 70 m tall and 7 m in diameter.
 It mostly grows in areas that experience a mild climate with plentiful rainfall, although it is sometimes present in drier areas on sites where water is available year-round, such as wet valley bottoms and mountain streamsides.
-The species is shade-tolerant and able to establish in forest understories, and is thus considered a climax species.
+The species is shade-tolerant and able to establish in forest understories and is thus considered a climax species.
 It is a very long-lived tree, with some specimens reaching ages of well over 1,000 years.

-The species is used for a wide variety of purposes by indigenous peoples of the Pacific Northwest, who use the wood to build canoes, totem poles, tools, and many other purposes.
-The bark is harvested by indigenous peoples and processed into a fiber, which is used to make items such as rope, baskets, clothing, and rain hats.
-Because of its wide range of uses, the species is of great cultural importance to these peoples.
-Western redcedar wood is aromatic and rot resistant, and is used for applications such as the construction of shingles and siding.
-It has been introduced to cool temperate areas in other parts of the world such as Northern Europe and New Zealand.
+Indigenous peoples of the Pacific Northwest use the wood of this species for many purposes, such as building canoes, totem poles, and tools.
+The bark is harvested by indigenous peoples and processed into a fiber, which they use to make items such as rope, baskets, clothing, and rain hats.
+Because of its wide range of uses, the species is of great cultural importance to these people.
+Western redcedar wood is aromatic and rot-resistant and is used for applications such as the construction of shingles and siding.
+It has been introduced to cool temperate areas in other parts of the world, such as Northern Europe and New Zealand.